saberland/saber/website/pages/docs/installation.md

 npm init blog my-blog
 ```

-Then follow the intructions in your terminal.
+Then follow the intructions in your terminal, some npm scripts will be avaiable in this project:

+- `npm run dev`: Start dev server.
+- `npm run build`: Create a static production build.
+- `npm run serve`: Serve the static production build.

 ## Start From Scratch